OK…what even happened????

 My grand total of words ended at 26,122.
-At least I reached halfway point.
-But I did significantly worse than the previous two years.
+I reached halfway point, but I did significantly worse than the previous two years.
 But whatever.

 YET.
-I am happy what I did this year.
+I am happy with what I did this year.
 I made a lot of progress on my novel in a very busy month (I actually started it back in October).
-And though I wrote less words, I feel like I wrote more.
+And though I wrote fewer words, I feel like I wrote more.

 I didn’t wait for a designated writing time.
-I found time, and did it when I had it.
+I found time and wrote when I had it.

 “Where do you think I would keep her?”
 Cain said.
 His hands pressed to the floor, like he was going to push himself up.
 He swallowed down his blood again.
 “She’s in the Tower.”